 The heathen temples of Colosse were filled with illicit sexual activity of all kinds.
 They committed illicit sex in the name of religion.
-They would worship Ishtar (fertility deity, goddess of love) or Aphrodite, the same god with another name.
+They would worship Ishtar (fertility deity, goddess of love) or Aphrodite, the same god with another title.

 The New Testament uses “fornication” in several shades of meaning.